One Day in Munich: The Best Itinerary + Map, Tips & Guide

 Top Five Munich Travel Tips

-1. Most of the shops will be closed on Sundays, but the plus is that you can also visit most of the museums for just a single euro!
+• Like the rest of Germany, the shops will be closed on Sundays.
+The plus is that you can also visit most of the museums for just a single euro!

 Planning a Deutsche Alpenstrasse road trip?
 Our Deutsche Alpenstrasse guide has the map & route, info on things to do/see, where to stay + tips for driving the iconic alpine road.